 While the viability of effectively teaching three-credit courses in an extremely abbreviated time frame was and continues to be an area of concern, it was already evident in 2004 that three-credit courses had become, and would continue to be, the norm for Winter Session courses not just at Rutgers but also at most other institutions offering similar programs.
-Most of the other Senate recommendations were indeed implemented for the New Brunswick Winter Session program, and beginning in 2007 FAS-N Winter Session courses in Newark must go through the Courses of Study Committee and be approved specifically as Winter Session courses.
-In Camden there remains no requirement for Winter Session courses to go through the normal curriculum-review process and be approved as specifically Winter Session courses.
+Most of the other Senate recommendations were indeed implemented for the New Brunswick Winter Session program; in Newark and Camden there remains no requirement for Winter Session courses to go through the normal curriculum-review process and be approved as a specifically Winter Session course.